CHERSNet: Promoting, supporting and inspiring educational enquiry

-The network, hosted by the Educational Development Unit, has been relaunched to support the work of the new Centre for Higher Education Research and Scholarship (CHERS).
+The network, hosted by the Educational Development Unit, was relaunched in 2018 to support the work of Centre for Higher Education Research and Scholarship (CHERS).
 Like its predecessor, the remit of CHERSNet is to provide a forum for the exchange of ideas and resources, as well as to facilitate peer support and opportunities for reviewing and disseminating draft presentations and publications.
 For the forthcoming academic year we intend to hold face-to-face meetings around once every two months as well as establish more of an online presence in facilitating support and building our community.

 What CHERSNet can offer

 Like its predecessor, CHERSNet seeks to be a facilitative network and members will be responsible for their own enquiry and dissemination activities.
 CHERSNet co-ordinators, EDU tutors and peers can offer guidance at meetings and, where appropriate, may contribute to the improvement, dissemination or publication of research.

 CHERSNet exists for the benefit of its members and, as part of its relaunch, shall endeavour to engage with those involved in it as to what format and features would be of most value.
 In essence, however, CHERSNet will encourage its members to:

 - read educational literature and attend relevant conferences

 - enhance their enquiry methods and refine their empirical findings